 Weather.
 Estimated belt use by prevailing weather conditions, vehicle type, and all vehicles combined is shown in Table 5.
 Very few sites were conducted during rainy weather conditions, yet these sites showed extremely low use of safety belts.
-There was essentially no difference in belt use whether it was sunny or cloudy during data collection; a common finding in safety belt research.
+Whether people use belts less often in the rain or belt-use observations are simply less accurate in the rain is an important research question.
+There was little systematic difference in belt use whether it was sunny or cloudy during data collection; a common finding in safety belt research.

 Sex.
 Estimated safety belt use by occupant sex, type of vehicle, and all vehicles combined is shown in Table 5.
 Estimated safety belt use is higher for females than for males for all vehicle types combined and for each separate vehicle type.
+The difference in belt use between men and women was greatest for occupants of pickup trucks.

 Age.
 Estimated safety belt use by age, vehicle type, and all vehicle types combined is shown in Table 5.
 As there were very few 0-10-year olds observed in the current study, the estimated safety belt use rate for this age group is not meaningful.
 Excluding this group, we found that belt use was high for the 11-15-year olds.
-Belt use rates for the 16-29-year old age group were consistently the lowest, while rates for the 30-64-year old age group are generally the same or higher than those of occupants older than 64 years of age.
-This pattern shows that new drivers and young drivers (16-29 years of age) should be a focus of safety belt use messages and programs.
+Belt use rates for the 16-29-year old age group were consistently the lowest, with similar rates for each of the older age groups.
+This pattern shows that new drivers and young drivers (16-29 years of age) should continue to be a focus of safety belt use messages and programs.